Transdev Blazefield: Blazefield Group

-In August 1991 AJS was sold in a management buyout to a new company, Blazefield Holdings, owned by former directors, Giles Fearnley and Stuart Wilde – a deal valued at £2.2 million.
+In August 1991, AJS was sold in a management buyout to a new company, Blazefield Holdings, owned by former directors, Giles Fearnley and Stuart Wilde, in a deal valued at £2.2 million.
 The sale included seven of the company's eight remaining bus firms at the time, as well as 300 vehicles and 12 depots.
 The sale did not include Cambridge Coach services, although that company continued to be operated by Blazefield Holdings while a buyer was sought between August and November 1991.
 Initially, there were seven operating subsidiaries: Keighley & District, Harrogate & District, Harrogate Independent Travel, Sovereign Bus & Coach, Sovereign Harrow and Welwyn Hatfield Line.

-Following sale to the Blazefield Group, expansion soon followed, with the purchase of Cambridge Coach Services in November 1991, along with 14 vehicles and Lucketts of Watford trading as Luckybus (not to be confused with Lucketts Travel on the South Coast).
+Following the sale to the Blazefield Group, expansion soon followed, with the purchase of Cambridge Coach Services along with Lucketts of Watford, trading as Luckybus, in November 1991.
 Ingfield of Settle was purchased in April 1992, and was merged with Keighley-based Northern Rose to form Ingfield–Northern Rose.

 In 1986, Harrogate Independent Travel had been set up by a number of West Yorkshire Road Car Company drivers, in a bid to challenge their former employer.
-The company was subsequently purchased by AJS Group in April 1989, before being merged with Harrogate & District in 1993.
-Harrogate & District further expanded in October 1996, following the acquisition of the Ripon bus operations of United Automobile Services from Cowie Group.
+The company was subsequently purchased by the AJS Group in April 1989, before being merged with Harrogate & District in 1993.
+Harrogate & District further expanded in October 1996, following the acquisition of Cowie Group subsidiary United Automobile Services' Ripon operations.

-In 1994, Blazefield purchased Borehamwood Travel Services, along with 43 vehicles – 22 of which were AEC Routemasters.
+In 1994, Blazefield purchased Borehamwood Travel Services, acquiring a fleet of 22 AEC Routemasters as part of the company's fleet of 43 buses.
 The company was later renamed London Sovereign.
 In the same year, Ingfield–Northern Rose purchased Whaites Coaches of Settle.
 By this time, the group owned around 380 vehicles.

-In 1998, Huntingdon & District was created with the operations of Premier Buses, owned by Julian Peddle.
-It was sold to Cavalier of Sutton Bridge in 2004.
+In 1998, Huntingdon & District was created following the purchase of Premier Buses from Julian Peddle.
+A year later, Cambridge Coach Services was sold to National Express-owned Airlinks in 1999.

-In April 2001, Stagecoach sold their operations in Blackburn, Bolton and Clitheroe to the Blazefield Group, which rebranded them as Burnley & Pendle and Lancashire United.
-The sale was valued at £13 million.
+In April 2001, the Stagecoach Group sold their Stagecoach North West operations in Blackburn, Bolton and Clitheroe to the Blazefield Group for £13 million, which rebranded them as Burnley & Pendle and Lancashire United.
 In August 2002, the depot in Bolton was sold to Blue Bus and Coach Services.

 Over the next three years, Blazefield gradually withdrew from its operations in the south of England.
-In 2002, London Sovereign was sold to Transdev S.A., with Huntingdon & District sold to Cavalier Travel the following year.
+In 2002, London Sovereign was sold to Transdev S.A., with Huntingdon & District sold to Cavalier Travel of Sutton Bridge the following year.
 In 2004, operations in St Albans were sold to Centrebus.
 In early 2005, the Competition Commission cleared Blazefield's deal to sell what was left of London Sovereign to Arriva Shires & Essex.